 Gallstones vary greatly in size.
 Some people may form one large stone, whereas others may have hundreds of tiny stones.
 Most commonly, gallstones are 5–10 mm in diameter.

 Most people with gallstones do not experience any symptoms.
 If symptoms are present, the most common early sign of gallstones is upper abdominal pain.
-This pain usually occurs in the upper right side of the abdomen, is often severe, and may radiate to the chest, back, or the area between the shoulders.
+This pain usually occurs in the upper right side of the abdomen, is often sudden and severe, and may radiate to the chest, back, or the area between the shoulders.
 Other symptoms that may occur include:

 - Nausea or vomiting